MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/failed-connection-between-power-automate-components.md

 ## Cause

 This issue might occur if two different versions of Power Automate for desktop are installed on the computer.
-In this scenario, one version is installed from the Microsoft Store and a different version is installed by using the MSI installer.
+In this scenario, one version is installed using the MSI installer and a different version is installed from the Microsoft Store.
 This could result in conflicts between the two versions, and is an unsupported scenario.

 ## Resolution